stevenbeales/mental-test/README.md

 3) bundle exec rake db:setup - To generate test and development databases and seed the databases with test data
 4) Supports Travis Continuous Integration if you have linked Travis CI and Github accounts.

-TO run the test suite -
+To run the test suite -

 1) bundle exec rake spec
 2) bundle exec rubocop (checks code conforms to style guide)